People desperate for Covid tests are turning to resellers online – KION546

 By Samantha Murphy Kelly, CNN Business

-When Patrick Kennedy, a nightlife performer in New York City, recently tested positive for Covid-19, he was desperate to find more rapid tests to not only monitor his health but track when he’d be able to return to work.
+When Patrick Kennedy, a nightlife performer in New York City, recently was exposed to Covid-19, he was desperate to find more rapid tests to not only monitor his health but track when he’d be able to return to work.

 “It’s impossible to find Covid tests because of the shortage in the city,” said Kennedy, who works hourly to pay his bills.
 “I want to get back to work but need to make sure I’m taking the right precautions and not exposing anyone else.”